msya/msya.github.io/_posts/2020-10-26-kotlin-coroutine-lib-testing.md

 toc_sticky: true
 ---

 What is the testing pattern used inside the Kotlin Coroutine library?
 It's a multiplatform library that uses a pattern which tests functionality for JS, JVM and native.
-In this article, we will explore how testing is performed and explore examples of unit tests in the library.
+In this article, we will explore how testing is performed and explore examples of unit tests in the library itself.

 Let’s start by looking at a very simple unit test in the library.